sparkfish/shabby-pages/README.md

 # _ShabbyPage-of-the-Day_
-The _ShabbyPages_ pipeline is used with the latest version of Augraphy each day to generate a _ShabbyPage-of-the-Day_ image posted on Twitter.
-[Follow @AugraphyProject](https://twitter.com/AugraphyProject) to check out the each day's randomly generated shabby page:
+[Follow @AugraphyProject](https://twitter.com/AugraphyProject) to check out the each day's randomly generated shabby page.
+The _ShabbyPages_ pipeline is used with the latest version of Augraphy each day to generate a _ShabbyPage-of-the-Day_ image posted on Twitter like the following:

 <p align="center">
     <img src="images/Twitter_Example.png?raw=true" title="Shabby Page of the Day">
 </p>

 # Credits / Prior Art
 Below are related datasets that offer either real-world scanned documents or a combination of ground-truth and distorted versions.